joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/intermediate-representations/data.typ

 ```
 == Repository

-The data of the excel sheet is stored in several _data repositories_.
-Data repositories can be seen as virtual regions in the excel sheet, where they represent certain data.
+The data of the Excel sheet is stored in several _data repositories_.
+Data repositories can be seen as virtual regions in the Excel sheet, where they represent certain data.
 For instance, in the budget example, multiple data repositories can be found: the categories, the expenses, the income.

 The expenses region is a table.
 A table is always mapped to a repository and will contain a _columnar schema_ (see next subsection).
 As discussed previously, the table may contain computed columns.
 These are not contained in the schema, since they are not data, but are computed _from_ the data.

 Besides the already discussed advantages of handling extra or different data than originally in the compiled spreadsheet, a repository is able to source it's data from one of multiple data sources.
 These data sources can be internal or external.

-The repository always represents data from the structural layer and therefore by inference the excel sheet, which are both grid-like in nature.
-The data in the excel sheet and the structural layer is stored in a grid pattern.
+The repository always represents data from the structural layer and therefore by inference the Excel sheet, which are both grid-like in nature.
+The data in the Excel sheet and the structural layer is stored in a grid pattern.
 Hence, the repository will also store the data in a grid-like fashion.

 === Internal Data
 Internal data is data in the spreadsheet.
 In an extraction pass, the data in the spreadsheet is parsed into the repository.
 When parsing the data, the type is inferred or checked if it conforms to the already established schema.
 This internal data is then used in the computations.
 When using internal data, the result of the computation will match the result of Excel.